 What Do We Know?

-A first hint of the actual location is shared in a tweet by what seems to be senior advisor to the Mauritian government Ken Arian.
+A first hint of the actual location was shared in a tweet by what seems to be senior advisor to the Mauritian government, Ken Arian.
 On the first day of the expedition, Arian shares a latitude, 20°22’ S, and a sea depth.
-Although the longitude is missing and only degrees and minutes of a latitude are given, the depth makes it possible to bring the area down to a relatively small area.
-Following the latitude band between 22’ and 23’ from the east coast of Mauritius eastwards down the sea bed until the depth of 3180 meters is reached, leaves an area meeting the criteria of about 2 nautical miles long, about 14 nautical miles off the east coast.
+Although the longitude is missing and only degrees and minutes of a latitude are given, the included sea depth makes it possible to bring the area down to a relatively small area.
+Following the latitude band between 22’ and 23’ from the east coast of Mauritius eastward down the sea bed until 3180 meters, leaves an area meeting the criteria of about 2 nautical miles long, about 14 nautical miles off the east coast.

 The timestamp of Arian’s tweet is local time (MUT).

 Other areas also meet the criteria, such as a similar area off the west coast, and several areas more than 90 nautical miles away from the crash site.
 But we can ignore those, as is shown later.
 And there’s also another source pointing in the same direction: Mauritian journalist Zeenat Hansrod claims exact coordinates of a location confirmed by the government.
 The location turns out to be in the same area as the one derived from Arian’s data.

 In the days following the press release, more statements were made.
 On August 28, the Minister of Environment mentioned a depth of 3100 metres.
 Other numbers found in statements range from 11.2 nautical miles to 13 nautical miles from Pointe D’Esny, and a depth of 3000 metres.
 Even though the differences in numbers are relatively small here, it’s noticeable that the numbers differ per statement, raising the question whether these numbers are accurate.